What is the Fourier Transform of a Spatial Point Process?: Direct Spectral Summaries of Point Patterns

 where $\bessel_0(x)$ denotes the Bessel function of order 0, specified in Section \ref{sec:isotropy}.
-The $d$-dimensional extension is given later in equation~\eqref{diggleD}. $\bar{I}_0$ is less clearly bilinear in the data, but if we start from the estimator of~\eqref{bartlett2} and average it over orientations analytically, then we arrive at this form.
-We therefore abuse our terminology to also refer to it as a bilinear estimator.
-There is one additional correction made by~\citep{diggle1987nonparametric}.
-As we shall see, for low wave numbers there is a bias inherent in~\eqref{diggle}.
-To address this problem~\citep[Eqn.~3.4]{diggle1987nonparametric} suggests taking for some choice of lower bound $t_0$
+The $d$-dimensional extension is given later in equation~\eqref{diggleD}. $\bar{I}_0$ is less clearly bilinear in the data, but if we start from the estimator $I_0$ of~\eqref{bartlett2} and average it over orientations analytically, then we arrive at this form.
+We therefore with a slight abuse of our terminology also refer to it as a bilinear estimator.
+There is one additional correction made by~\cite{diggle1987nonparametric}.
+As we shall see, for low wavenumbers there is a bias inherent in~\eqref{diggle}.
+To address this problem~\cite[Eqn.~3.4]{diggle1987nonparametric} suggests taking for some choice of lower bound $t_0>0,$

-\cite{diggle1987nonparametric} suggest taking $t_0$ so that $\bar{I}_0(t_0)$ is at a minimum, and also suggest smoothing the estimated ${I}_D$, which we clarify in the linear estimation section.
+The authors of \cite{diggle1987nonparametric} suggest taking $t_0$ so that $\bar{I}_0(t_0)$ is at a minimum, and also suggest smoothing the estimated ${I}_D$, which we clarify in Section~\ref{sec:linear}.
 The authors also discuss iterated methods of bias correction in their Section~5, and correcting biased estimators of the correlation.
-They discuss difficulties of preserving short range features in the spectrum.

-Note also that we have modified the estimator in~\eqref{diggle} to divide by $|B|$ rather then the observed number of points in the region, $N(B)$, as do for example~\citep{diggle1987nonparametric}, as it is much preferable not to have a random denominator.
-We shall discuss the usage of $I_0(\cdot)$ versus $I_D(\cdot)$ further on in Section~\ref{sec:isotropy}, and the implications of when the process is isotropic or not.
+Note also that we have modified the estimator in~\eqref{diggle} to divide by $|B|$ rather then the observed number of points in the region, $N(B)$, as do for example~\cite{diggle1987nonparametric}, as it is much preferable not to have a random denominator.
+We shall discuss the usage of $I_0(\cdot)$ versus $I_D(\cdot)$ further on in Section~\ref{sec:isotropy}, and the implications of when the process is truly isotropic or not.

-As can be surmised from~\eqref{periodogram2} the expectation of the general estimator $\E\left\{ I_h(\k)\right\}$ is a convolution between the Fourier transform of the window and the true spectrum, and if $h(z)$ does not go to zero nicely at the boundary of $B$ then the periodogram becomes quite complicated in terms of its expectation.
-Looking at~\eqref{periodogram2} also raises a second problem, namely that there is a constant contribution $|B|^{-1}|X\cap B|$ which does not give any wave number specific information, and is correlated between wave numbers.
-This term is new to time series and random fields, if not new to the expectation of the periodogram of randomly sampled stochastic processes, see~\citep{lii1994spectral,chou1992spectral}.
+As can be surmised from~\eqref{Ih} the expectation of the general estimator $\E\left\{ I_h(\k)\right\}$ is a convolution between the Fourier transform of the observation window $B$ and the true spectrum, and if $h(z)$ does not go to zero nicely at the boundary of $B$ then the periodogram becomes quite complicated in terms of its expectation.
+Inspection of~\eqref{Ih} also raises a second problem, namely that there is a constant contribution $|B|^{-1}|X\cap B|$ which does not give any wavenumber specific information, and is correlated between wavenumbers.
+This term is new to time series and random fields, if not new to the expectation of the periodogram of randomly sampled stochastic processes, see~\cite{LiiMasry1994,chou1992spectral}.